JohnRazonado/2ndYear-CVSU-Notes/(GNED 04) Kasaysayan sa Pilipinas/Introduction.md

 ## Historiography
 - “Practice of historical writing”
+- Method of doing historical research wherein focuses on gathering documents from different [[Sources of History|sources]] to form a pool of evidence
-- Method of doing historical research wherein if focuses on gathering documents from different [[Sources of History|sources]] to form a pool of evidence needed in making a descriptive or analytical narrative.
+%%Method of doing historical research wherein focuses on gathering documents from different [[Sources of History|sources]] to form a pool of evidence needed in making a descriptive or analytical narrative.%%
 - But modern writings doesn't  include examination of documents, but also use research methods from related areas such as archeology and geography.

 ## Positivism